At a glance: Medicare health insurance in South Dakota

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.

 49 insurers are licensed to offer Medigap plans in South Dakota.
-According to an AHIP analysis, 64,475 people in the state had Medigap coverage as of 2016.
-Avera and Sanford, both of which offer other types of health coverage in South Dakota and have extensive provider networks in the state, offer Medicare SELECT Medigap plans.
+According to an AHIP analysis, 72,306 people in the state had Medigap coverage as of 2018, in addition to their Original Medicare coverage.
+Avera, which offers other types of health coverage in South Dakota and has an extensive provider network in the state, also offers Medicare SELECT Medigap plans.

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years (16 percent of Medicare beneficiaries nationwide are under age 65).
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, or if they have ALS or end-stage renal disease (15 percent of Medicare beneficiaries nationwide are under age 65).
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states have rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.

 In South Dakota, Medicare beneficiaries under the age of 65 have the same Medigap open enrollment period as people who are gaining access to Medicare due to age.
 These enrollees have six months from the time they enroll in Medicare Part B to select a guaranteed-issue Medigap plan.
 For South Dakota Medigap plans that base rates on the age of the enrollee (which is nearly all of them), the premiums for people under age 65 are equal to the premiums for people who are 75, because state regulations prohibit Medigap insurers from charging enrollees under age 65 more than they charge enrollees who are 75 (see ARSD 20:06:13:84).
 This is a much more restrictive model than many other states use, as it keeps Medigap premium fairly low for people under age 65 (in many states, Medigap premiums for people under 65 are two to four times more expensive for those under 65, versus people who are 65; in South Dakota, the difference in price is less than 35 percent in most cases).